NietoDeveloper/Clothing-Store-Docker/README.md

 - You can run any combination of up to 2 load balancers and 3 servers on your local machine.
 - Current load balancer ports are 4000 and 4001.
-- Current server ports are 5000, 5001, and 5002.
-n dev` to run a secondary instance of the client side on

-## Manuel Nieto

 ## NietoDeveloper